orandin/slog-gorm/README.md

 - can define a threshold to identify and log the slow queries.
 - can log all SQL messages or just the errors if you prefer.
 - can define a custom `slog.Level` for errors, slow queries or the other logs.
+- can log context values with each Gorm log.

 ## Requirement